On vanishing of Kronecker coefficients: Introduction

-One outstanding unsolved problem of classical representation theory is to find a positive formula for Kronecker coefficients ``akin to'' the well known positive Littlewood Richardson rule; cf Stanley\cite{stanley} for its history and importance.
+To find a positive formula for Kronecker coefficients ``akin to'' the well known positive Littlewood-Richardson rule is an unsolved problem in classical representation theory.
+We refer to \cite{stanley} for the history and importance of this problem, where it is listed as one of the twenty-five ``outstanding open problems''.
 In classical representation theory, the phrase ``akin to'' is used only informally.
 A formal complexity-theoretic version of this problem is to find a $\#P$-formula for Kronecker coefficients.
-Thus, by a positive formula, we mean a $\#P$-formula henceforth.
+By a $\#P$-formula for the Kronecker coefficient $k^\lambda_{\mu,\pi}$, we mean a formula of the form: